Felstead (horse): 1928: three-year-old season

 Felstead was rested after the Derby and it was expected that he would reappear in the St Leger.
 His reputation and potential were emphasised when Cunliffe-Owen reportedly turned down a £100,000 American offer for the colt in July.
 The offer was the equal-highest ever made for a thoroughbred at the time.
 Felstead developed a splint soon after Epsom however, and by mid-August he was lame, ruling him out of the St Leger and ending his season.
 Attempts to bring him back as a four-year-old failed after further training problems and he was retired to stud.

 Assessment

 Felstead's injury and the premature ending of his racing career made him a difficult horse to assess authoritatively.
 In their book A Century of Champions, John Randall and Tony Morris rated Felstead a "poor" Derby winner, although they placed him slightly ahead of his sire.

 Stud career

 Felstead had little success with his male offspring, but sired two excellent fillies.
 The better of the two was Rockfel who won the 1000 Guineas, Oaks and Champion Stakes in 1938, while Steady Aim won the Oaks in 1946.
 It is mainly through Steady Aim, the female line ancestor of Danzig that Felstead continues to appear in the pedigrees of modern thoroughbreds.
-Felstead died on April 9, 1946 and was buried at the Kingwood Stud at Lambourn.
+Felstead died on April 9, 1946, and was buried at the Kingwood Stud at Lambourn.

 Pedigree

+Felstead is inbred 3S x 4D to the stallion Carbine, meaning that he appears third generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Felstead is inbred 4S x 5D x 5D to the stallion Isonomy, meaning that he appears fourth generation once on the sire side of his pedigree, and fifth generation twice (via Arcadia and Isoletta) on the dam side of his pedigree.

+Felstead is inbred 4D x 5D to the stallion Galopin, meaning that he appears fourth generation and fifth generation (via St Simon) on the dam side of his pedigree.